 Note: for insulating glass units with soft coated glass panes: in case of totally raised blinds, cord connecting blinds slats may touch glass coating and damage it.
 In such a case blinds should be only rotated.
 Using of special guiding spacer bars is also recommended.
-Though, it nevertheless does not guarantee that blinds will not touch the glass coating.
+Though, it nevertheless does not quarantee that blinds will not touch the glass coating.

-The most common installation faults of insulating glass units with integrated blinds themselves.
+The most common installation faults of insulating glass units with integrated blinds glass units with integrated blinds or roller blinds.
+Faults must be corrected in frame: themselves.